 The OLED touchscreen makes choosing interval and shooting duration painless, while continually being provided with a calculated Video Duration.
 So, dial 10s Interval and 1h Duration and you’ll see a 00:12 Video Duration (assuming 60fps).
 Okay, this is not entirely unique, but what does stand out on this screen is the variety of intervals you can use to get the perfect shot length; 0.5, 1, 2, 3, 4, 5, 8, 9, 10, 13, 15, 20, 30, 40 seconds.

-All these are available at 4K, 2.7K and 1080p.
+All these are available at 4K, 2.7K, and 1080p.
 And, of course, there is a built-in microphone and, like the GoPro, it's waterproof.

-Read our DJI Action 2 review (opens in new tab)
+Read our DJI Action 2 review for more details

-The ultimate action camera, the GoPro Hero10 Black (opens in new tab) can shoot about 70 minutes of 5.3K video at a luxurious 100Mbp.
-Timelapse is just an extra feature here, but still offers the choice of 0.5, 1, 2, 5, 10, 30 and 60-second intervals between frames (though, oddly, JPEG only for 0.5, 1 and 2-second intervals).
+The ultimate action camera, the GoPro Hero10 Black can shoot about 70 minutes of 5.3K video at a luxurious 100Mbp.
+Timelapse is just an extra feature here, but still offers the choice of 0.5, 1, 2, 5, 10, 30, and 60-second intervals between frames (though, oddly, JPEG only for 0.5, 1, and 2-second intervals).

-The battery is bigger than the Hero8, so you can get longer timelapses than you might remember, though the processor in the Hero 10 does draw more power because of recognised usability flaws with its predecessor which, thankfully, have been resolved.
+The battery is bigger than the Hero8, so you can get longer timelapses than you might remember, though the processor in the Hero 10 does draw more power because of recognized usability flaws with its predecessor which, thankfully, have been resolved.

 While recording action, a fun way to play with time is TimeWarp’s real speed option.
 Briefly hold a button and the timelapse will slow to real speed and add audio.
-Other features when being used as an action camera include swappable lenses and in-built “HyperSmooth” image stabilisation and horizon levelling.
+Other features when being used as an action camera include swappable lenses and in-built “HyperSmooth” image stabilization and horizon leveling.
 This works a lot like a gimbal-without-a-gimbal, even in timelapse.
 And the results are striking; if you go for a walk your footage will be free of the footstep bounce.

 Like all recent GoPros, the Hero10 Black will also make micro-adjustments to exposure for a smooth light-to-dark timelapse; no awkward 1/3rd stop jumps, and there's a dedicated Night Lapse mode with auto interval.
 Handy.

-Read our GoPro Hero 10 Black Review (opens in new tab)
+Read our GoPro Hero 10 Black Review for more details

 Aerial timelapse: Drones that can capture timelapse